-- Sexual Assault of Men and Boys on the RAINN website - helpful for younger survivors. - For Male Survivors of Sexual Assault Helpful suggestions from the University of Tennessee - More about Christian Rountenberg-Evan, male survivor heard in presentation. - Another report on Christian Routentenberg-Evans - Male Victims of Sexual Assault: Phenomenology, Psychology, Physiology - A Case Study of K-12 School Employee Sexual Misconduct - Portraits of female offenders-U.S.A. - Canadian perspectives on female offenders - How Sexual Assault Impacts College Men And Two Ways to Prevent It.
-(Be prepared!) - See GLSEN's The 2021 National School Climate Survey (LGBTQ+ youth risks) - With adult guidance you may watch this video with sensitive information.
+- > Sexual Assault of Men and Boys on the RAINN website - Visit the 1 in 6 and Male Survivor websites.
+Both websites assist men over 18 but their resources and information are very helpful for younger survivors. - > For Male Survivors of Sexual Assault Helpful suggestions from the University of Tennessee - > More about Christian Rountenberg-Evan, male survivor heard in presentation. - > Another report on Christian Routentenberg-Evans - Male Victims of Sexual Assault: Phenomenology, Psychology, Physiology - Educator Abuse documentary: Pledge of Silence: Sex Abuse and Cover-Up in America's Schools | CBS Reports (22 minutes) - > A Case Study of K-12 School Employee Sexual Misconduct - > Portraits of female offenders-U.S.A. - Canadian perspectives on female offenders - > How Sexual Assault Impacts College Men And Two Ways to Prevent It.
+(Be prepared!) - > See GLSEN's The 2021 National School Climate Survey (LGBTQ+ youth risks) - With adult guidance you may watch this video with sensitive information.
 Content warning! - Stop Hazing website